python/cpython/Doc/library/ssl.rst

 ssl module disables certain weak ciphers by default, but you may want to further restrict the cipher choice.
 Be sure to read OpenSSL's documentation about the `cipher list format <https://www.openssl.org/docs/apps/ciphers.html#CIPHER-LIST-FORMAT>`_.
-If you want to check which ciphers are enabled by a given cipher list, use the ``openssl ciphers`` command on your system.
+If you want to check which ciphers are enabled by a given cipher list, use :meth:`SSLContext.get_ciphers` or the ``openssl ciphers`` command on your system.

 Multi-processing
 ^^^^^^^^^^^^^^^^